Meg Whitman: Ties to Goldman Sachs

 Goldman Sachs, whose executives donated $100,000 to the Whitman campaign, manages a part of Whitman's fortune.
 As CEO of eBay, Whitman earned approximately $1.78 million resulting from a practice known as spinning whereby executives who did business with Goldman Sachs could reap profits by getting early deals before the public on hot IPOs offered by the bank.
 Whitman later resigned from the Goldman Sachs board after some expressed concern over her receiving shares from Goldman Sachs.
 In commenting on Whitman's resignation from the Goldman Sachs board, eBay spokesman Henry Gomez told The Wall Street Journal at the time that, "If we wanted to use Goldman's services, she doesn't want there to be even the slightest perception of any conflict.
 She's doing this because she thinks quite highly of the firm."
 While Whitman was on Goldman Sachs' board, she served on the compensation committee, which approved multimillion-dollar bonus packages for then-CEO Henry Paulson and his top aides.
 Public domain documents reveal that Whitman has a multimillion-dollar stake in 21 investment funds managed by Goldman Sachs.
 Given Goldman Sachs' major investments in California state finances, all these ties to Goldman Sachs led to considerable controversy during the gubernatorial campaign.
 In response, Whitman vowed to eliminate any potential conflicts of interest, and publicly stated that she would immediately sell her Goldman Sachs stock and put her Goldman Sachs-managed investments in a blind trust if elected governor.

+United States Ambassador to Kenya

+In August 2022 Whitman attracted criticism and public outcry from opposition figures in Kenya for perceived partisan political remarks claiming the 2022 election was the freest and fairest in Kenya's election history despite numerous reports of electoral malpractices in Kenya.Raila Odinga described Whitman as a rogue ambassador calling for her to shut up on political partisan comments while claiming that Kenya is not a US colony to warrant her perceived political partisan activities.
+Raila told the media he would demand her recall for her participation in partisan local politics.

+With perceived political partisan positions, Whitman was repeatedly thought to support reported human rights abuses by the Ruto administration including a specific case where other western diplomats in Kenya signed a statement admonishing abductions and killings during the 25th June 2024 Gen Z protests in Kenya which Whitman did not sign.

+According to Whitman it was not appropriate for her to participate in the signing that included congratulatory messages as well as messages admonishing the extra judicial abductions and extra judicial killings by the Ruto administration.

+In November 2024 Whitman announced her resignation as ambassador following Trump's win.
+Her resignation reportedly attracted celebrations from many including various Kenyan politicians celebrating an end to a United States ambassador perceived to be complicit in the numerous reported human rights abuses of the Ruto administration.